rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

   or CRAM format), then begin at the step :ref:`wf_relate`.

 .. note::
-    You can pass either (or both) types of input files into the command ``seismic all``, which runs the entire workflow.
+    The command ``seismic all`` accepts both types of inputs and runs the entire workflow.
     See :ref:`wf_all` for more details.